Introduction to Smart Contracts

 etch virtual machine (VM) which is a logical computation layer used to execute smart contract code.
 The

-etch VM and smart contract code reside on every node of the Fetch distributed ledger.
+etch VM and smart contract code reside on every node of the distributed Fetch.AI Ledger.

 Smart contracts can be used for voting applications, crowdfunding, auctions, multi-signature wallets, identity verification, and much more.